 Ex-US Marine held in Iran suspends hunger strike

-DETROIT (AP) — The family of an ex-U.S. Marine imprisoned in Iran says he's temporarily suspending a hunger strike after authorities agreed to re-examine his case.
+FLINT, Michigan (AP) — A former U.S. Marine imprisoned in Iran is temporarily suspending a hunger strike after authorities agreed to re-examine his case, his family said Tuesday.

 Amir Hekmati, 31, told his Michigan family by phone Dec.
-16 that he was beginning the hunger strike, and dictated a letter asking President Barack Obama not to forget him as dialogue continues with Iran over its nuclear activities.
+16 that he was beginning the hunger strike and dictated a letter asking President Obama not to forget him as dialogue continues with Iran over its nuclear activities.

 On Tuesday, the Flint-area family said in an email it learned that Hekmati agreed to suspend his hunger strike, and Evin prison officials promised “they would take certain steps to have his case revisited by appropriate Iranian government authorities.”